Evidence & Research Literacy Brianna Reid Evidence & Research Literacy Brianna Reid

 Why Supplement Claims Require a Different Kind of Scrutiny

-Many people assume that if a supplement is sold legally, its claims have been evaluated in the same way as those of pharmaceutical products.
-That's not quite how the system works, and understanding the difference matters more than most labels let on.
+A lot of parents assume that if a supplement is being sold legally, its claims have been evaluated the same way a medication would be.
+That is not quite how it works, and understanding this gap matters more than almost anything else.

-In the United States, dietary supplements are regulated by the FDA, including oversight of manufacturing practices, ingredient safety, and labeling requirements.
-But unlike prescription or over-the-counter drugs (OTCs), supplement claims are not reviewed or approved by the FDA before products reach the market, as long as those claims do not cross into the realm of diagnosing, treating, preventing, or curing disease.
+In the United States, dietary supplements are regulated by the FDA.
+Manufacturing practices, ingredient safety, and labeling requirements all fall under that umbrella.
+But unlike prescription drugs or over-the-counter medications, supplement claims are not reviewed or approved by the FDA before products go to market, as long as those claims do not cross into diagnosing, treating, preventing, or curing disease.

 The Lens I Use When Evaluating Supplements